-I will admit that we eat a lot of pancakes… I think it’s a side-effect of having children.
-Buttermilk buckwheat pancakes are one of my favourites.
-I love the toasty warm flavour of toasted buckwheat groats (or kasha) and the fact that it is super quick to make.
+- I love the toasty warm flavor of toasted buckwheat groats (or kasha) and the fact that they are super quick to make.

-In this recipe, soaking and fermenting the buckwheat groats in buttermilk not only improves the flavour, it also allows the hard groats to be easily ground up.
+- Soaking and fermenting the buckwheat groats in buttermilk not only improves the flavor, but it allows the hard groats to be easily ground up.

 - Prep Time: 10 minutes